How refreshing – a defendant recognising the family of abuse survivors need help tooOctober 9, 2017

 I hope that in a year’s time, I will not need to write this blog again about another one-off payment from a sensible defendant.
 That this, may be the first payment to families but it is the first of many.
 I will keep advancing these claims.
 Defendants, do the right thing.
 Accept these claims.

-Siobhan Crawford is an associate solicitor in the Child Abuse team at Bolt Burdon Kemp.
-If you or a loved one have a claim, contact Siobhan free of charge and in confidence on 020 7288 4886 or at SiobhanCrawford@boltburdonkemp.co.uk.
-Alternatively, complete this form and one of the solicitors in the Child Abuse team will contact you.
-Find out more about the Child Abuse team.
+Siobhan Crawford is an associate solicitor in the Abuse team at Bolt Burdon Kemp.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Siobhan free of charge and in confidence on 020 7288 4886 or at firstname.lastname@example.org.
+Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
+Find out more about the Abuse team.